Using Google Sheets as your CMS

 Well, following in the spirit of using spreadsheets other ways than intended, I thought - what if we could use a Google Sheet as a CMS?

 Hold on.
 Hold on.
-Lower your pitchforks and torches - this is merely a proof of concept to see how it could work.
-However... there might be some use cases for this - stick around to the end to find out.
+Lower your pitchforks and torches – this is merely a proof of concept to see how it could work.
+However... there might be some use cases for this – stick around to the end and find out.

 So first thing first, how do we do it in a performant way?
 We could set up a script to generate a static site, which is something other developers also have played around with before.